 If there is a single entity, an entity group bearing the same name will be created.

 In case of multiple entities, a specific entity group must be created for each combination of entities given to a user.

-To request the creation of a new entity or of a new entity group, the licence administrator can contact their CSM or to the ACTITO support (firstname.lastname@example.org).
+To request the creation of a new entity or of a new entity group, the licence administrator can contact their account manager or to the Actito support (firstname.lastname@example.org).